-Developer Contribution Type LDP Policy Requirement Exemptions Method for Securing the Contribution Cost per housing unit (cost is at 31 March 2020 and subject to inflation upon payment) is programmed to replace the existing Open Space Strategy and Green Network Strategy in early 2023.
+Developer Contribution Type LDP Policy Requirement Exemptions Method for Securing the Contribution Cost per housing unit (cost is at 31 March 2020 and subject to inflation upon payment) Affandalla Havein e Dalian 40 is programmed to replace the existing Open Space Strategy and Green Network Strategy in early 2023.
 Long term maintenance of an open space by the Council will require a payment for 25 years maintenance costs.
-Affordable Housing Policy 12 Applies to new housing proposals, including conversion and market-led specialist housing.
-Exemptions: • Residential institution • Single house plot • Alteration &/or extension Sites of 10 units or more 25% of total units to be provided as affordable housing in line with the following: 1.
-Be provided on-site and be fully integrated within the wider development (taking affordable housing management and requirements into account).
-2. Provide a minimum 15% of the number of units on site as social rent, with the remaining 10% (together totally 25%) provided as other affordable tenures (see glossary) that meet recognised local need as identified by the Housing Service.
+40 write an man Affordable Housing Policy 12 Applies to new housing proposals, including conversion and market-led specialist housing.
+Exemptions: Residential institution Single house plot Alteration &/or extension Sites of 10 units or more 25% of total units to be provided as affordable housing in line with the following: Be provided on-site and be fully integrated within the wider development (taking affordable housing management and requirements into account).
+Provide a minimum 15% of the number of units on site as social rent, with the remaining 10% (together totally 25%) provided as other affordable tenures (see glossary) that meet recognised local need as identified by the Housing Service.
 On sites with a total capacity of 25 units or less, the full affordable housing contribution may require to be provided as social rented accommodation only, for management reasons and at the Council's discretion.
-3. All affordable tenures for sale must be affordable to those earning less than the median income level for the area (generally 40th percentile in Strathkelvin and 50th percentile in Bearsden and Milngavie).
+All affordable tenures for sale must be affordable to those earning less than the median income level for the area (generally 40th percentile in Strathkelvin and 50th percentile in Bearsden and Milngavie).
 The Council sources this from the Scottish Government (CACI paycheck).
 In high value areas the Council can increase the maximum affordability level to 60th percentile.
-4. All affordable tenures will be provided in perpetuity.
-10 units or more25% of total units on-site provided as affordable housingAffordable priceSingle Person 40th percentile x 3Joint Earners 50th percentile x 3
+All affordable tenures will be provided in perpetuity.
+25% of total units on-site provided as affordable housing Affordable price Single Person 40th percentile x 3 Joint Earners 50th percentile x 3